 Note: If you’re using Safari as your web browser, you’ll need to right-click the “Download our template” link and save the file to your computer.

 - Open the “catalog-YYYY-MM-DD-XXXX.xlsx or .csv” file saved to your computer in step 4 using Excel (.xlsx) or another spreadsheet program.

-Note: When editing your CSV file, we recommended using the most up to date version of your spreadsheet program.
+Note: When editing your Excel file, we recommended using the most up to date version of your spreadsheet program.

 - Fill in the template columns with your item information.
 When editing the template, keep the following tips in mind:

-- Note that you’ll now be able to add a column for Unit Cost.
-You will notice there are two columns.
-“Current Unit Cost” is simply for reference, and only “New Unit Cost” will edit the cost in your Dashboard.
+- “Current Unit Cost” is simply for reference, and only “New Unit Cost” will edit the cost in your Dashboard.

 - Don’t change any of the information in the Token column or delete empty columns.